-To many, tea is just a staple part of every Brit’s diet that the rest of the world, for the most part, can take or leave.
+To many, tea is a staple part of their diet, while others can take it or leave it.
 It certainly isn’t something most people think of giving to their dogs.
 So you might be surprised to learn then, that green tea is packed full of potential health benefits, from its antioxidant properties, to its cancer-fighting capabilities.

 Another recent study looked at the effects of green tea in fighting cancer in dogs.
 A 7 year old Labrador with lymphoma was failing to react to antibiotics and a range of other medical treatments.
 But when green tea was given several times a day as a last resort, the enlarged lymph nodes reduced to a normal, healthy size in a matter of weeks.